 But, of course, with that popularity comes stiff competition for online retailers.
 Whether you’re a B2B or B2C ecommerce business, putting strategic digital marketing practices into place can be the make-or-break factor that determines your success.

 Pay-per-click (or PPC) advertising is one of the most effective ways ecommerce businesses can connect with their target audience, increase brand awareness, and boost sales.
 And with our years of experience as an ecommerce marketing agency helping brands of all sizes reach their goals, we’ve learned a few secrets to success.

-PPC for ecommerce is the process of creating, building, and launching a paid search ad campaign for your ecommerce business.
+Ecommerce PPC management is the process of creating, managing, and optimizing a paid search ad campaign to generate revenue for your ecommerce business.
 For this advertising model, the business pays a fee to a platform (such as Google) when someone clicks its ad after that ad surfaces in search results on that platform.

 Search engines like Bing and Google have their own specific ad types, formats, and guidelines for ecommerce brands.
 Once you have a solid understanding of the nuances of ecommerce pay-per-click advertising, you can create better, more effective ads and campaigns.

 While more traditional search campaigns hinge mainly on keyword research, ecommerce search ads are all about the product feed.